BND Hamburger Icon

 • You want your tax returns to be more stable or consistent.

-• You missed the window to depreciate 100% of the cost.
+• You missed the window to depreciate 100 percent of the cost.

 • Your accountant advises you not to take a bonus depreciation.

-You’re never forced to take bonus depreciation for assets, and you can opt out by attaching a statement to your business tax returns.
+You’re never forced to take bonus depreciation for assets and you can opt out by attaching a statement to your business tax returns.
+However, every owner must opt out of each bonus depreciation separately.
+In such circumstances, you may use modified accelerated cost recovery system depreciation methods or other strategies.

 How to record bonus depreciation on your tax return